navidrome/navidrome/README.md

 ## Installation

 Currently there are no downloadable binaries (WIP).
-You current options are:
+The available options are:

-#### Run it with Docker
+### Run it with Docker

 ```yaml
 # This is just an example.
 Customize it to your needs.